Rank two jump loci for solvmanifolds and Lie algebras: Lie algebras

 The tools developed in Section \ref{sec:gral} also enable us to describe completely the germs at $0$ of both $\sl_2$-valued flat connections and their depth $1$ resonance subvarieties, for cochain $\cdga$'s of finite-dimensional Lie algebras.

 By a result of Hattori \cite{Hat}, the $\cdga$ $A^\hdot =\CC^{\hdot}(\ss\otimes \C)$ is a model for the solvmanifold $S/\G$, when the Lie algebra $\ss$ of $S$ is completely solvable.
-Due to Lemmas \ref{lem:kflat} and \ref{lem:kres}, the comparison theorem with the corresponding topological germs at $1$ from \cite{DP-ccm} implies that $\F(A,\sl_2)_{(0)} = \F^1 (A,\sl_2)_{(0)}$ and $A$ has trivial rank one resonance.
+Due to Lemmas \ref{lem:kflat} and \ref{lem:kres}, the comparison theorem with the corresponding topological germs at $1$ from \cite{DP-ccm} implies that $\F(A,\sl_2)_{(0)} = \F^1 (A,\sl_2)_{(0)}$ and $A$ has trivial rank one resonance in degree $i$, if $H^i(A)\ne 0$.
 Therefore, Corollary \ref{cor:pisharp} may be used for the cochain $\cdga$ $A$ and $\g=\sl_2$.
 In what follows, we aim at extending this approach to an arbitrary cochain $\cdga$ $A=\CC^\hdot \h$, assuming only that the Lie algebra $\h$ is finite-dimensional.

-We refer the reader to \cite[Chapters VII-VIII]{HS} for basic facts related to Lie algebra (co)homology.
+\begin{remark} Millionschikov proved in \cite{M} that $\bigcup_{t\ge 0} \RR^t_1 (\CC^\hdot \ss)$ is finite, for an arbitrary solvable Lie algebra $\ss$.
+By the above discussion, this is an infinitesimal analogue of Theorem \ref{thm:charpoly}, in the completely solvable case. \end{remark}